anrei0000/anrei0000.github.io/_posts/2019-08-14-ci_cd_with_laravel_bitbucket_aws.md

 sudo apt-get purge codedeploy-agent sudo rm -rf /opt/codedeploy-agent /var/log/aws/codedeploy-agent
 ```
-I did this because it seemed there was some weird caching going on.. or at least old files being used somehow.
+I did this (several times :)) ) because it seemed there was some weird caching going on.. or at least old files being used somehow.

 # Setup AWS CodeDeploy
 CodeDeploy > Getting Started > Create application